-The amortization of the original awards will continue to decline due to deferred compensation awards being in the form of restricted Holding Units commencing in 2009.
+The amortization of the original awards will continue to decline due to the fact that, since 2009, substantially all deferred compensation awards have been in the form of restricted Holding Units.
 Current period mark-to-market amortization generally correlates (within a range) to the investment mark-to-market gains and losses for the applicable period.